Linux 101 (Part 5): Command Pipelines

 Let's create a simple pipe using the “date” and “cut” commands:

-When you run this command, you'll see something like:
+date | cut --delimiter=" " --fields=1When you run this command, you'll see something like:

-Let's break down what's happening step by step:
+MonLet's break down what's happening step by step:

-1. First Command: date
+First Command:

-• The date command runs and prints the current date and time
+datecommand runs and prints the current date and timeFor example:

-• Normally this would display on your screen
+Mon Apr 8 15:30:45 EDT 2025Normally this would display on your screen

-2. The Pipe: |
+The Pipe:

-• The pipe symbol captures that output
+|The pipe symbol captures that output

-• Instead of showing it on the screen, it sends it to the next command as input
+Instead of showing it on the screen, it sends it to the next command as input

-3. Second Command: cut --delimiter=" " --fields=1
+cut --delimiter=" " --fields=1The

-• It splits the text at each space (based on our option --delimiter=" ")
+cutcommand receives the complete date and time text as an inputIt splits the text at each space (based on our option

-• It extracts just the first field "Mon" (based on our option --fields=1)
+--delimiter=" ")It extracts just the first field "Mon" (based on our option

-• It displays this result on your screen
+--fields=1)It displays this result on your screen

 Why is This Useful?